camaoag/project-pinto-sdk-go/docs/ZoneApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiDnsApiZonesDeleteRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiApiDnsZoneDeleteRequest struct via the builder pattern

 Name | Type | Description  | Notes